 The Property Information Form (TA6) is a document used by sellers to give prospective buyers important information about the property so that they can make an informed decision.
 This includes things like parking, alterations to the property, insurance and environmental matters such as energy efficiency and the like.
 One of the main environmental aspects of the form is information regarding Japanese Knotweed.
 The TA6 form addresses concerns with the following question: “Is the property affected by Japanese Knotweed?”

 The form provides three possible answers to the question: Yes, No, Not known

 Should the TA6 form of a property you are considering buying state ‘Not known’ concerning Japanese Knotweed, then you may want to conduct a Japanese Knotweed survey at your own expense.

 Bankers have previously been reluctant to give mortgages to properties with Knotweed growths.

 The presence of Japanese Knotweed will most likely affect the valuation of a property.
 If Japanese Knotweed is present on or near to a property, mortgage lenders often require evidence of a suitable treatment programme as a condition of lending.
 A 10 Year Insurance Backed Guarantee must also be in place upon completion.
 Read our Knotweed and mortgages advice for more information.

 Your property’s value is closely tied to its condition, as well as issues highlighted in your property survey.

 The physical damage caused by Japanese Knotweed will result in financial damage.
 This can be the costs required to repair your property, or the reduced property value.
 These result from damages and the poor condition of your property, as a result of Knotweed.

-It is a legal requirement for surveyors to highlight the presence of Japanese Knotweed in their reports, meaning you will be required to treat it eventually.
-Treatment is much easier and faster when the Knotweed is first identified and it is smaller.
+It is a legal requirement for a knotweed surveyor to highlight the presence of Japanese Knotweed in their reports, meaning you will be required to treat it eventually.
+Treatment is much easier and faster when the Japanese Knotweed is first identified and it is smaller.